-If you are intrigued by the science of living things and have decided to major in biology, you will find several exciting opportunities after you graduate.
-These could range from jobs in biotechnology and healthcare to forensics, conservation, education and more.
+If you are intrigued by the science of living things and have decided to major in biology, you will find several exciting careers and opportunities after you graduate.
+Careers in biology range from jobs in biotechnology and healthcare to forensics, conservation, education and more.
 Some jobs may be field-based, while others may be focused on research and lab work.
 The choices are endless, and the best part is that there is something for everyone, whether you like working alone or as part of a team, indoors or outdoors, with people, plants, animals or the environment.

-Take a look at some of the potential jobs that you could pursue with a biology major.
-Some of these may require you to complete additional specialty programs, but they all start with having a foundation in biology.
+Take a look at some of the potential careers that you could pursue with a biology major.
+Some of these jobs may require you to complete additional specialty programs.
+But, all these careers start with having a foundation in biology.

 Microbiologists spend most of their time at work peering into microscopes and other advanced scientific equipment studying microorganisms such as viruses, bacteria, and microscopic parasites.

-Their main objective is to understand the positive and negative effects of these microbes on our health, the environment, agriculture and climate.
-These studies are then used to solve a range of issues that affect our health, most importantly the diagnosis and control of infections and disease.
+Their main objective is to understand the positive and negative effects of these microbes on our health, the environment, agriculture, and climate.
+Others then use studies to solve a range of issues that affect our health, most importantly diagnosing and controlling infections and disease.
 A microbiologist’s work is critical to the medical and pharmaceutical industries.

 Genetic counselors are experts in the behavior of genes in living organisms.
-They use this knowledge to evaluate the genetic composition of individuals and educate them on the potential risks of transmitting genetic diseases or disabilities to their children.
+They use this knowledge to evaluate the genetic composition of individuals.
+They then educate others on the potential risks of transmitting genetic diseases or disabilities to their children.

 Becoming a research scientist is an excellent choice for someone who has an inquisitive mind and enjoys planning and conducting all kinds of experiments.
-Research scientists usually work in hospitals, commercial or government laboratories, and higher education institutions where they are responsible for conducting experiments and analyzing the results of these experiments.
-These studies may be used in the development of new products, processes or applications or to enhance scientific understanding in general.
+Research scientists usually work in hospitals, commercial or government laboratories, and higher education institutions.
+They are responsible for conducting experiments and analyzing the results of these experiments.
+Others may use these studies to develop new products, processes or applications, or enhance scientific understanding in general.

 Health Communications Specialist

-Health communications specialists are committed to educating communications about various health issues, especially public health concerns such as healthy living, health management and communicable diseases.
-They are also employed by various healthcare facilities and healthcare companies to coordinate their community involvement and spearhead their marketing strategies and public relations campaigns.
+Health communications specialists educate others about various health issues, especially public health concerns such as healthy living, health management, and communicable diseases.
+Various healthcare facilities and healthcare companies employ them.
+Health communications specialists coordinate community involvement and spearhead marketing strategies and public relations campaigns.

 If you are interested in a career in healthcare, a major in biology is an excellent starting point.
-No matter which healthcare field you choose to pursue, after you graduate you will have to enroll in a specialty program to gain the knowledge and expertise to work in that particular area.
+No matter which healthcare field you choose to pursue, after you graduate, you will also have to enroll in a specialty program to gain the knowledge and expertise to work in that particular area.
 The duration of these programs differs widely, depending on the field you want to work in.
-Some specialties require just a few months of learning while others may require more extensive study, which could take a few years.
+Some specialties require just a few months of learning.
+Others may require more extensive study, which could take a few years.
 Whether you want to be a dietician, nutritionist, radiologist, pharmacist, doctor or dentist, it all starts with a biology major.

-As an environmental scientist you will spend most of your time gathering data and conducting experiments to study how certain negative factors such as pollution, natural disasters and overpopulation impact natural resources and living organisms, including plant, animals and the environment.
+As an environmental scientist, you will spend most of your time gathering data and conducting experiments.
+You’ll study how certain negative factors such as pollution, natural disasters, and overpopulation impact natural resources and living organisms, including plants, animals and the environment.
 Environmental scientists are often consulted before developing laws and regulations for the protection of natural resources.
 Senior positions often require a doctorate.

 Biology Teacher or Professor

-Working as a teacher is a great way to pass your knowledge of biology on to the next few generations of biology students.
-To teach biology at high school level you will need to have a bachelor’s degree in science education and a state teaching license.
-As a high school biology teacher, you will be teaching students below 18 years of age.
+Choosing a career in teaching is a great way to pass your knowledge of biology on to future biology students.
+To teach biology at the high school level you will need to have a bachelor’s degree in science education, as well as a state teaching license.
+As a high school biology teacher, you teach students below 18 years of age.
 If you are interested in teaching biology at the college level, you will need to earn a doctorate to qualify.
-As a biology professor, you will be teaching students aged 18 and above.
+As a biology professor, you teach students aged 18 and above.

-Whether you are working as a high school biology teacher or a college professor, you must be familiar with the full suite of teaching methods, including lectures, tutorials, e-learning, seminars, field work, practical demonstrations and assorted multi-media technologies.
+Whether you are working as a high school biology teacher or a college professor, you must be familiar with the full suite of teaching methods.
+That includes lectures, tutorials, e-learning, seminars, fieldwork, practical demonstrations, and assorted multi-media technologies.

 If you have strong writing skills you will find numerous opportunities as a technical writer or an environmental journalist.
 Manufacturing companies often hire technical writers for developing product manuals and instructional guides in layman’s language that their end-users find easy to read.
 Multi-lingual technical writers are also in demand to translate these manuals and guides into different languages.

-Writers with a biology background are also in great demand by companies that manufacture medical equipment, pharmaceutical companies and organizations that committed to environmental issues.
-As environmental concerns get more serious by the day, one career path that has tremendous potential over the coming years is environmental journalism.
+Writers with a biology background are also in great demand by companies that manufacture medical equipment, pharmaceutical companies, and organizations that committed to environmental issues.
+As environmental concerns get more serious by the day, this career path has tremendous potential.

-That’s just ten of many potential jobs that you can explore with a background in biology.
-The curriculum for biology programs in college is quite diverse so students are prepared for a wide range of roles after graduation.
+That’s just ten of many potential careers that you can explore with a background in biology.
+The curriculum for biology programs in college is quite diverse to prepare students for a wide range of roles after graduation.